renebarto/baremetal/doc/setting-up-for-development.md

 ## Development environment

-As said, the development environment can be as simple as a text editor and running commands on the command prompt.
+The development environment can be as simple as a text editor and running commands on the command prompt.
 For Linux, we will use this approach.
 For Windows, we will be using Visual Studio, however we will also start with the command line, as using Visual Studio requires a bit more configuration.

 ### Windows

 The current choice for Visual Studio 2019 has to do with the fact that debugging on a remote target (Linux or baremetal) with Visual Studio 2022 does not work from within VS, due to a bug.
+As the debugging part is partly shared between Visual Studio 2019 and Visual Studio 2022, my advice is to only have Visual Studio 2019 installed.

 When installing Visual Studio 2019, at least make sure `Desktop development with C++` is checked as a feature.
 The feature `Linux development with C++` is not necessary.